 Small Classes – class sizes are limited to 12 students for Kindergarten to 2nd and 16 students for 3rd – 4th to enable our instructors to work effectively with each student.

-High-Quality Teachers – Our caring teachers are knowledgeable and enthusiastic about working with GERI students.
-They receive special training and ongoing support from the GERI team to meet the special needs of high-ability children, to ensure that students get personalized attention.
+High-Quality Teachers – Our caring teachers are knowledgeable and enthusiastic about working with GER2I students.
+They receive special training and ongoing support from the GER2I team to meet the special needs of high-ability children, to ensure that students get personalized attention.

 Challenge – Classes provide authentic, hands-on learning experiences that encourage creative thinking, problem solving, and exploration of student interests in an environment that values creativity, diversity, and achievement.